-Looking for amazing things to do this summer?
-Located east of Toronto, the Kawartha Lakes region of Ontario is a destination with much to offer travellers looking for a weekend getaway filled with beautiful scenery, fine regional cuisine, craft beer and outdoor adventure.
+Looking for amazing things to do in Kawartha Lakes?
+Located east of Toronto, the Peterborough and the Kawartha Lakes region of Ontario is a destination with much to offer travellers looking for a spring or summer getaway filled with beautiful scenery, fine regional cuisine, craft beer and outdoor adventure.

 Beyond the sparkling lakes, there are many reasons to plan a summer vacation or weekend getaway at one of the many Kawartha Lakes resorts, parks and cottages.
-Located a 1.5 hour drive from Toronto, they’re much closer than those in Muskoka, Prince Edward County or Thunder Bay, there’s less highway traffic and there’s lots of artisanal food and drink, unique museums, quirky attractions and fantastic summer festivals to enjoy.

-Here’s our pick of the very best things to do in Peterborough and the Kawarthas, the City of Kawartha Lakes as well as around Rice Lake, Ontario, Canada this summer.
+Whether you’re planning a couples weekend getaway, a solo vacation or a holiday with family, kids or friends, here’s our pick of the very best things to do in Peterborough and the Kawarthas, the City of Kawartha Lakes as well as around Rice Lake, Ontario, Canada this summer.

 1. Go Birdwatching and Actually See Lots of Birds

 More than 259 bird species have been recorded in the region.
 Some of the best birding spots are conveniently located along the cycling and walking trails built on the abandoned railway corridors throughout the Kawarthas.

-Insider Tip: If you’re a bird lover who’d like to learn more about birds and other wildlife, check out the events and resources offered by the Peterborough Field Naturalists club.
+🌟 Insider Tip: If you’re a bird lover who’d like to learn more about birds and other wildlife, check out the events offered by the Peterborough Field Naturalists club.
 This long-established charitable organization offers a range of activities such as guided Sunday Morning Wildlife Walks, field trips, pollinator garden tours and mushroom foraging workshops.

 2. Cycle the Trans Canada Trail in the Kawartha Lakes